Gen-AI-In-Software-Development/List-Of-Units/Unit21-Data-Structures-And-Algorithms/README.md

 A very good answer.
 Rating: Good

 ## Exercises
+Ask Copilot to:
+1. Explain what is meant by "rotations after insertions and deletions" within an AVT Tree, with illustrative diagrams.
+2. Add an implementation of a delete() method to the BST class, without concern for any resulting search performance degradation.
+Do you observe anything interesting about the long-term impact of delete()'s implementation.
+3. Show the Python code for an AVLTree class, including insert(), delete(), min(), max(), is_equal(), is_identical(), and inorder_traversal() methods.
+What is different about how a BST Node is implemented vs. how an AVLTree Node is implemented?
+4. Describe a Red Black Tree, and list the properties of a correctly implemented Red Black Tree.
+5. Describe the advantages and disadvantages of a Red Black Tree vs. and AVL Tree.
+6. Show various ways of computing the Nth Fibonacci number in Python, including iteration, recursion, recursion with memoization, closed-form computation, and lookup table.
+What is the performance of each of these algorithms?
+7. Show the Python code for a Stack class, and describe use cases for a Stack.
+8. Show the Python code for a Queue class, and describe use cases for a Queue.
+9. Show the Python code for a Heap class, and for the Heap Sort algorithm.
+10. Show the Python code for a Hash Table class, and describe use cases for a Hash Table.
+11. Describe situations where an AVLTree may be preferably to a Hash Table.

 ## References
 Two of the best, of many, many algorithm and data structure books available: